Special Campaign to Crack Down on Organized Crime and Eliminate Evil

 The Special Campaign to Crack Down on Organized Crime and Eliminate Evil was a campaign launched by the Chinese Communist Party (CCP) to crack down on organized crime.
 The campaign was launched on 24 January 2018, with a target period of three years.

 History

 The campaign was announced on 24 January 2018 jointly by the General Office of the CCP Central Committee and the State Council in the "Notice Regarding the Launch of the Special Campaign to Crack Down on Organized Crime and Eliminate Evil", which also called for "opposing corruption and graft at the grassroots level".
 The National Leading Small Group for the campaign was formed in May 2018.
-It's members included:
+Its members included: